albertodebortoli/Skiathos/README.md

 - DALService (Data Access Layer)
 - CoreDataStack

-Client can configure the CoreDataStack inheriting from it and providing a sharedInstance for ease of use (e.g. JustEatCoreDataStack).
+Client can configure the CoreDataStack inheriting from it and providing a sharedInstance for ease of use (e.g. ADBCoreDataStackClient).

 An important difference from Magical Record, or other third-party libraries, is that the saves always go in one direction, from slaves down to the persistent store.
 Magical Record allows you to create slaves that have the private context as parent and this causes the main context not to be updated or to be updated via notifications to merge the context.